 So how can you be sure you always load your washing machine properly?

-Your first step when it comes to machine washing must always be sorting.
-Whites, dark colours, light colours and delicates should be separated out and washed separately.
+The first step when it comes to machine washing is the sorting.
+Whites, dark colours, light coloured clothes and delicates should be separated out and washed separately.
 For larger loads, sort by colour shade.
-You should also check their fabric care labels to make sure they need no special treatment.
+You should also check their fabric care labels to make sure they don’t require special treatment.

 A full load

 It’s worth waiting until you have a full load of clothes that needs washing.
 If you don’t fill up the machine, then you’re just wasting electricity and water.
 If you can, wait until you can wash on a full load.
 Otherwise, take advantage of your machine’s half load setting, if it has one.

 On the other hand, if you overload your washing machine, you may easily end up with dirty clothes.
 Your over-sized laundry will absorb all the water, leaving no space for your detergent to dissolve, which can result in horrible detergent marks on your garments.
 Even worse, you can even damage your machine while washing your clothes, not to mention you can also end up with detergent residue in your machine.
 Overload your machine too often and you can damage your washing machine, so your loads actually come out smelling worse than when you put them in.